 We carry out sitting, walking and nature-based practices for about 3 hours in some really special woods about 6 miles from Bristol.
-There is sufficient space to keep 2 metres apart at all times yet stay in a circle.
+There is sufficient space to keep 2 metres apart at all times.
 Even better, the woods have several large covered areas, so the event will go ahead regardless of the weather.
 The facilities also include easy car parking and even a compost loo!
-You will need to bring water, something soft to sit on and whatever you need to practice (e.g. stool, cushion, blanket) and wear appropriate clothing and shoes.
+You will need to bring water, whatever you need to practice (e.g. stool, blanket), something comfortable to sit on and wear appropriate clothing and shoes.

 Places will be allotted on a first-come, first-served basis.
 The cost per person is £7 to cover the woods hire and firewood.
 For further information and directions to the site, please contact Lesley Wye on firstname.lastname@example.org.